TELEPHONE No. 121

 Mark 2 1 2 3 4 5 6 7

-Early CB versions had a notice frame fitted under the transmitter (shown below right and called the Frame, Notice No. 1) whereas later CB telephones had a dummy dial cover instead of the frame.
-Many are seen on a backboard with a writing shelf called a Desk No. 4.
+Early CB versions had a notice frame fitted under the transmitter (shown pictured to the left, and called the Frame, Notice No. 1) whereas later CB telephones had a dummy dial cover instead of the frame.
+Many of these telephones are seen on a backboard with a writing shelf called a Desk No. 4.

 The dial mount is a Mounting, Dial, Automatic No. 7.

-Some were converted by the BPO factories into Telephone No. 251, which are identifiable as they have a handset.
+Some were converted by the BPO factories into the Telephone No. 251, which are identifiable as they have a handset instead of the bell receiver and front mounted transmitter.

 This telephone superseded the Telephone No. 105.